 TCO framework: Components and time horizon

-• Compare Licensing Models: User-based, asset-based, modules per function.
+- Compare License Models: User-based, asset-based, modules per function.
 User-based pricing often scales poorly in large FM teams; asset-based models look good when the asset count is stable but can become expensive during consolidations.

-• SaaS vs. On-Premise Trade-off: SaaS reduces capital commitment and internal operations but increases dependency on provider upgrades and export costs upon exit.
-On-prem gives control but requires budget for Infrastructure, patching, and security operations.
+- SaaS vs On-Premise Trade-off: SaaS reduces capital commitment and internal operations but increases dependency on provider upgrades and export costs upon exit.
+On-prem provides control but requires budget for infrastructure, patching, and security operations.

 Financial Recommendation: Create three TCO scenarios (Base, Integration-heavy, Advanced-Analytics) and perform sensitivity analyses for integration costs and data cleansing.